chathura-de-silva/E-Commerce-Platform/docs/README.md

   </p>

 ## Project Structure

-* The project structure is the organization of files and directories in our e-commerce platform project.
-It's essential for maintaining a clean, understandable, and scalable codebase.
+* All documentation of the project is included in the 'docs' folder.
+These documents do not affect the functionality of the program.

 * All the `.csv` files are included the dbinitialData folder such as cart.csv,category.csv,product.csv .
 In order to create tables.